Robust and Scalable Bayes via a Median of Subset Posterior Measures: Contributions and main results

-While the result of the previous statement is promising, numerical approximation and sampling from the ``robust posterior'' $\hat\Pi_{n,0}$ is problematic due to the underlying geometry defined by the Hellinger metric and the associated Wasserstein distance that is often hard to estimate in practice.
-Our next goal is to derive similar guarantees for the geometric and metric medians evaluated with respect to the computationally tractable distance measure that is induced by embedding the corresponding posterior distributions in a Hilbert space as discussed in section \ref{sec:distances} above.
+While the result of the previous statement is promising, numerical approximation and sampling from the ``robust posterior'' $\hat\Pi_{n,g}$ is often problematic due to the underlying geometry defined by the Hellinger metric, and the associated distance $\|\cdot\|_{\m F_{k_H}}$ is hard to estimate in practice.
+Our next goal is to derive similar guarantees for the M-posterior evaluated with respect to the computationally tractable family of distances discussed in section \ref{sec:distances} above.